-Our team provides free, confidential, and specialized care 24 hours a day, 7 days a week to individuals who have experienced a recent sexual assault or are victims of intimate partner abuse.
+Our team provides free, confidential, and specialized care to individuals who have experienced a recent sexual assault or are victims of intimate partner abuse.
 The team consists of nurses for immediate care following an assault/abuse and social workers that provide short-term trauma counselling.

 Our team provides care that is directed by you.
 If you wish to receive medical treatment from our program, we strongly encourage you to present to any Niagara Health emergency department or urgent care centre as soon as possible.
 Any injuries requiring medical attention will first be treated by the emergency department/urgent care centre staff, and then the on-call SADV nurse will be contacted to provide additional treatment.